12 Different Types of Ant Mounds

 huge ant hill

-When you think of ants, you might think of huge mountains of earth from which thousands of ants pour, but this is usually far from the truth.
+When you think of ant hills, you might think of huge mountains of earth from which thousands of ants emerge.
+Sadly (or not), this is usually far from the truth.

 Some ants do indeed built mounds large enough that we call them ant hills, but quite often these are either termite mounds or very old hills.
 These hills sometimes become extensions of the colony itself, containing its own series of chambers and tunnels.

-Simply put, ant hills are ant mounds that have been expanded over hundreds or even thousands of generations of ants.
+All types of ant hills begin as mounds.
+Over hundreds or even thousands of generations of ants, they expand into full-sized hills.
 As the colony ages and grows, more and more debris is collected at the entrances, causing the mounds to eventually reach several feet in height.

 #4 – Argentine Ant Mound